Creating a form

 What is form #

-In Navigator365 you can design and configure forms by using visual editor.
-When you click on element, the sidenav with configuration will appear.
+In Navigator365 you can design and configure forms by using a visual editor.
+When you double-click on the element, the sidenav with the configuration will appear on the right.

 Types of forms #

-There are several types of form in Navigator365.
+There are several types of forms in Navigator365.

 Form #